nadirfartas/Personal-Repo/README.md

 # Personal-Repo
 Hello, I'm NADIR FARTAS! 👋
 Welcome to my GitHub profile!
-I’m passionate about tech, personal growth, and creating fun, interactive experiences.
+I’m passionate about tech, AI (NLP), personal growth, and creating fun, interactive experiences.
 Here’s a glimpse into my journey and the things I love to work on.

 # 🌟 About Me

-- 💻 I’m an enthusiastic developer, recently diving deep into JavaScript and building my own portfolio to showcase my skills.
+- 💻 I’m an enthusiastic developer, recently diving deep into JavaScript and building AI models for NLP tasks.
 - 🎓 Balancing studies, work, and learning new skills, with a focus on UI/UX and web development.
 - 🌱 Actively involved in my English Speakers Club, where I contribute to discussions on topics like personal development, tourism, and artificial intelligence.
 - 🧩 I’m also working on enhancing my English language skills through fun and interactive online activities.
 ## 🔧 Technologies & Tools
-- **Languages:** JavaScript, HTML, CSS
+- **Languages:** JavaScript, HTML, CSS, Python.
-- **Frameworks:** Interested in exploring React and Vue
+- **Frameworks:** Interested in exploring React and Vue, Pythorch.
-- **Tools:** Git, VS Code, Discord
+- **Tools:** Git, VS Code, Discord, Kaggle, Figma.
 - **Other Skills:** UI/UX Design, Basic Animation, Project Coordination
 ## 🎯 Current Goals
 - 💡 Complete my JavaScript portfolio project with animations and interactive features.